 But what made the world (not just comic fans) take notice of the new Batwoman was DC’s decision to make her a lesbian.
 The character who originated as a heterosexual solve for Batman’s perceived homosexual problems was now, herself, queer.

 It was a move that attracted attention from publications not normally on the comics beat, and it unsurprisingly drew criticism from some fans and pundits.
 But since her return, Batwoman has been given a prominent role in the DC universe.
 For a while, she was the lead character in Detective Comics, and she’s a key figure in the twisted soap opera unfurling in the Batman books.
 Since 2019, Kate Kane has been the star of a Batwoman series written by Caroline Dries (The Vampire Diaries) on The CW.
 In the first season, Kane was played by actor Ruby Rose.

 “Growing up, watching TV, I never saw somebody on TV I could identify with—let alone a superhero,” Rose, who identifies as a lesbian, told Jimmy Fallon.
 After getting cast as Batwoman, she realized kids like her will now be able to “watch this growing up and relate to it and feel empowered and think they can be a superhero.”

-In her 60-plus years as crime fighter, Batwoman has endured dastardly plots and difficult trials—including being erased from existence.
+In her 60-plus years as a crime fighter, Batwoman has endured dastardly plots and difficult trials—including being erased from existence.
 And yet, like all the great superheroes, she has endured by connecting with readers, fans and creators beyond the action in the panels.
 It’s an enviable trajectory for any character—especially one born out of prudish fears.